-- The user account must be labeled as a personalized admin identity. - The employee who will be using the user account must be labeled as a personalized admin identity. - The employee who will be using the user account must be linked to a main identity.
+- The user account must be labeled as a personalized administrator identity. - The identity that will be using the user account must be marked as a personalized administrator identity. - The identity that will be using the user account must be linked to a main identity.

-To prepare an administrative user account for a person
+To prepare an administrative user account for an identity

-- 1. Label the user account as a personalized admin identity. - a.
+- 1. Label the user account as a personalized administrator identity. - a.
 In the Manager, select the Active Directory > User accounts category. - b.
 Select the user account in the result list. - c.
-Select the Change main data task. - d.
+Select the Change main data task.

+- d.
 On the General tab, in the Identity selection list, select Personalized administrator identity. - 2.
-Link the user account to the employee who will be using this administrative user account. - a.
+Link the user account to the identity that will be using this administrative user account. - a.
 In the Manager, select the Active Directory > User accounts category. - b.
 Select the user account in the result list. - c.
 Select the Change main data task. - d.
-On the General tab, in the Person selection list, select the employee who will be using this administrative user account.
+On the General tab, in the Identity selection list, select the identity that will be using this administrative user account.

-TIP: If you are the target system manager, you can choose 🖬 to create a new person.
+TIP: If you are the target system manager, you can selected to create a new identity.

-- Providing an administrative user account for multiple employees on page 84 - For more information about mapping employee identities, see the One Identity Manager Identity Management Base Module Administration Guide.
+- Providing an administrative user account for multiple identities on page 86 - For more information about mapping identity types, see the One Identity Manager Identity Management Base Module Administration Guide.

-Providing an administrative user account for multiple employees
+Providing an administrative user account for multiple identities